Mindfulness for happier families

 Our thoughts can rapidly (and repeatedly) lead us to worry about the future for our children.
 Learning to manage difficult thoughts and emotions is one of the things stressed parents most appreciate from mindfulness training, and it can help us calm down when stressed.

 Mindfulness is all about compassion and we sometimes need to give ourselves a pat on the back.
 Whatever you’re doing, it’s your best.
 Give yourself a break and accept that you can't be a perfect parent all of the time.
 Remember the instruction on airplanes?
 In an emergency, we put on own own oxygen masks before attending to children.
 So to nurture a happier family, put yourself first.
 You can find more mindfulness tips for parents in one of our recent blogs.

 It's important to make time to recharge your batteries.
 Setting time aside each day to practise mindful activities is a great place to start, even if you don’t always stick to it.

 Could you set your alarm a little earlier?
 Getting up before everyone else is awake might be the best time for you to ground yourself.
 Morning mindfulness can help set the tone for the day.
 This could be deep breathing, meditation, exercise - whichever mindfulness activity works for you.
 You can even try mindful eating or drinking with a hot drink.
 All you need to do is:

 - Sit, turn off your devices, take a breath and be in the moment, as best you can.

 - Notice colours and tastes.
-This is mindfulness.

 Cosmic Kids Yoga has lots of delightful short videos on YouTube.

-Guided meditations to help with sleep:
+Guided meditations to help teens with sleep